Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-\paragraph{Generating database constraints} To help the user write down an application's database constraints (\Cref{sec:overview:workflow}), \name provides a tool that generates common simple types of constraints for a Rails application, including uniqueness and foreign keys.
-It does so by inspecting the database schema's SQL constraints and the Active Record models' validators, associations, and inheritance hierarchy.
-The user may then supplement the generated list with more advanced constraints (\Cref{sec:eval:app-setup}).
+\paragraph{Generating database constraints} To help the user write down an application's database constraints (\Cref{sec:overview:workflow}), \name provides a tool that generates common types of constraints for a Rails application, by inspecting the database schema's SQL constraints and the Active Record models' validators, associations, and inheritance hierarchy.
+The user may then supplement the list with constraints not covered by the tool (\Cref{sec:eval:app-setup}), a task we hope to automate using LLMs in the future.